coffeepostal/lpo-practice-sheet-generator/README.md

 # Learn Piano Online - Practice Sheet Generator and Random Measure Generator
 The Practice Sheet Generator and Random Measure Generator are tools for teachers to create practice resources for their students.
-This project uses [VueJS](https://www.vuejs.org).

 ## Dependencies
+- [VueJS](https://www.vuejs.org): JavaScript framework and form handling
 - [jsPDF](https://github.com/MrRio/jsPDF): for the PDF generation
 - [html2canvas](https://github.com/niklasvh/html2canvas): this package creates an image from a specific ```<div>``` that's then put into the PDF
 - [Moment.Js](https://github.com/moment/moment): used for the dates used